bjamturley/MedSchoolAtlas/Genetics/DNA Repair.md

 # DNA Damage
 ## Nitrous acid
-Exposure to a nitrous acid can accelerate spontaneous deamination of bases.
+Exposure to nitrous acid can accelerate spontaneous deamination of bases.
 They can result in the following:
 - Cytosine → Uracil
 - 6-methylcytosine (methylated cytosine) → Thymine
 - Adenine → Hypoxanthine
 - Guanine → Xanthine
 ## UV radiation
-Will lead to the formation of free radicals, which can cause the double bonds in pyrimidines to link, forming a dimer. **Thymine bases are particularly susceptible to this**.
+Leads to the formation of free radicals, which can cause the double bonds in pyrimidines to link, forming a dimer. **Thymine bases are particularly susceptible to this**.
 # Mutation Types
 ## Silent
 Nucleotide mutation encoding for the same amino acid as the original sequences.
 Does not affect phenotype.